ebdrup/json-schema-benchmark/reports/json-gate.md

 `allOf combined with anyOf, oneOf, allOf: true, anyOf: true, oneOf: false`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `anyOf, neither anyOf valid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `anyOf with base schema, both anyOf invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`anyOf with boolean schemas, all false, any value is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `anyOf complex types, neither anyOf valid (complex)`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested anyOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `nested anyOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`boolean schema 'true', number is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', string is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', boolean true is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', boolean false is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', null is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', object is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', empty object is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', array is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'true', empty array is valid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', number is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', string is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', boolean true is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', boolean false is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', null is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', object is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', empty object is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', array is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`boolean schema 'false', empty array is invalid`|The schema failed to load(`Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`const validation, another value is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const validation, another type is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with object, another object is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with object, another type is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with array, another array item is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with array, array with additional items is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with null, not null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with false does not match 0, integer zero is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with false does not match 0, float zero is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with true does not match 1, integer one is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with true does not match 1, float one is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with 0 does not match other zero-like types, false is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with 0 does not match other zero-like types, empty object is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with 0 does not match other zero-like types, empty array is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with 0 does not match other zero-like types, empty string is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with 1 does not match true, true is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with -2.0 matches integer and float types, integer 2 is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with -2.0 matches integer and float types, float 2.0 is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`const with -2.0 matches integer and float types, float -2.00001 is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`float and integers are equal up to 64-bit representation limits, integer minus one is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`float and integers are equal up to 64-bit representation limits, float minus one is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`nul characters in strings, do not match string lacking nul`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`contains keyword validation, array without items matching schema is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`contains keyword validation, empty array is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`contains keyword with const keyword, array without item 5 is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`contains keyword with boolean schema true, empty array is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`contains keyword with boolean schema false, any non-empty array is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`contains keyword with boolean schema false, empty array is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`items + contains, matches items, does not match contains`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`items + contains, does not match items, matches contains`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`items + contains, matches neither items nor contains`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `invalid type for default, valid when property is specified`|The schema failed to load(`Schema property 'foo': 'default' attribute value is not valid according to the schema: JSON object is an array when it should be an integer`). **This excludes this validator from performance tests**
 `invalid type for default, still valid when the invalid default is used`|The schema failed to load(`Schema property 'foo': 'default' attribute value is not valid according to the schema: JSON object is an array when it should be an integer`). **This excludes this validator from performance tests**
 `invalid string value for default, valid when property is specified`|The schema failed to load(`Schema property 'bar': 'default' attribute value is not valid according to the schema: JSON object: length is 3 when it should be at least 4`). **This excludes this validator from performance tests**
 `invalid string value for default, still valid when the invalid default is used`|The schema failed to load(`Schema property 'bar': 'default' attribute value is not valid according to the schema: JSON object: length is 3 when it should be at least 4`). **This excludes this validator from performance tests**
 `invalid definition, invalid definition schema`|Expected result: `false` but validator returned: `true` `multiple dependencies subschema, no dependency`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`dependencies with boolean subschemas, object with property having schema true is valid`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo' is a boolean when it should be either a string, an array or an object (schema)`). **This excludes this validator from performance tests**
+`dependencies with boolean subschemas, object with property having schema false is invalid`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo' is a boolean when it should be either a string, an array or an object (schema)`). **This excludes this validator from performance tests**
+`dependencies with boolean subschemas, object with both properties is invalid`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo' is a boolean when it should be either a string, an array or an object (schema)`). **This excludes this validator from performance tests**
+`dependencies with boolean subschemas, empty object is valid`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo' is a boolean when it should be either a string, an array or an object (schema)`). **This excludes this validator from performance tests**
 `dependencies with escaped characters, valid object 1`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo'bar' is not a valid schema: Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `dependencies with escaped characters, valid object 2`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo'bar' is not a valid schema: Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
 `dependencies with escaped characters, valid object 3`|The schema failed to load(`Schema: 'dependencies' attribute: value of property 'foo'bar' is not a valid schema: Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**